StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 | `--expiration` | The expiration date of the service token, the format is yyyy-MM-dd.
 The expiration is optional. |
 | `--roles` | A comma separated list of roles to assign to the service token |

-To create a service token with the name `my-service-token` and the role `stackstate-power-user`, use the following command:
+For example, the command below will create a service token with the name `my-service-token` and the role `stackstate-power-user`:

 ```bash
 > sts service-token create --name my-service-token --roles stackstate-power-user
 ✅ Service token created: svctok-aaaaa-bbbb-ccccc-ddddd
 ```

-{% hint style="info" %}
-Note that the Service Token will only be displayed once.
-It is not possible to see the token again.
-{% endhint %}

 ### List service tokens

-If you would now `list` the Service Tokens using the StackState CLI you will see the following output:
+The ID, name, expiration date and roles of all created service tokens can be seen using the `sts service-token list` command.
+For example:

 ```bash
 > sts service-token list